 Property damage may not always be covered under no-fault laws.
 To seek compensation for damaged property, a person usually has to deal with an insurance company for the driver who caused the damage.

-Is California a No-Fault State?
+โโIs California A No-Fault State?

 No, California is not a no-fault state.
 California has at-fault car insurance laws that mean a driver found to be at fault for an accident is responsible for their share of the costs, including damages and injuries suffered by the other party.

-Comparing No-Fault and At-Fault Insurance
+Comparing No-Fault And At-Fault Insurance

-In no-fault insurance, each insurance provider compensates its insured member or policyholder for minor injuries with no regard as to who was at fault for the accident.
+In no-fault insurance, each insurance provider compensates its insured member or policyholder for minor injuries with no regard for who was at fault for the accident.
 An at-fault insurance, on the other hand, is a type of insurance program based on tort responsibility.
 Each individual insurance company pays for the damages suffered according to the degree of fault of each party.

 In a fault state, the driver who caused the accident is responsible for the damages caused.
 You file a claim against the at-fault party through his or her insurance company.
 The insurance company reviews the claim.
-If the insurer approves the claim, it should pay for your damages up to the limits of the insurance policy.
+If the insurer approves the claim, it may pay for your damages up to the limits of the insurance policy.

 No-fault states still have certain insurance requirements.